 Postdoctoral Fellows at CPS will have the opportunity to refine their diagnostic skills and enhance competencies in interviewing, test administration and interpretation by way of conducting a wide variety of assessments.
 Opportunities for cognitive and personality (objective and projective) assessment are available.
 Comprehensive personality evaluations of adults and children with severe emotional disturbances, forensic parenting competency assessments, violence/risk assessments, and evaluations of learning and attentional disorders in children and adults are common.
 Opportunities to conduct school-based evaluations also may be available.
 Postdoctoral Fellows also provide outpatient therapy services to CPS clients.
 Opportunities to provide individual, couple, family and group therapy are available.

-Postdoctoral Fellows will receive 1 to 2 hours of individual supervision each week and participate in clinical group supervision.
+Postdoctoral Fellows will receive 2 hours of individual supervision each week and participate in clinical group supervision.
 Furthermore, numerous opportunities are present for more informal supervision experiences, such as peer consultation with staff psychologists and assessment case conferences.
 Fellows also participate in didactic training experiences at UM-St. Louis including weekly didactic seminars and the colloquia series offered by the Clinical Psychology Doctoral Program, the Center for Trauma Recovery and Children's Advocacy Services of Greater St. Louis.

 We offer four (4) full-time, salaried postdoctoral fellowship positions.
 The residency program is a 12-month commitment, beginning the first week of September.
 Fellows are expected to work a minimum of 40 hours per week to complete the training program.
 The residency program fulfills the post-doctoral training requirements for psychology licensure in Missouri.